Krakovany (Kolín District): Etymology

-The meaning of the name is "the village of people who came from Krakov".
+The name Krakovany means "the village of people who came from Krakov".

 Geography

 Krakovany is located about 13 km east of Kolín and 28 km west of Pardubice.
 It lies in the East Elbe Table.
 The highest point is at 250 m above sea level.

 History

 The first written mention of Krakovany is from 1244.
-Until 1510, when the village was bought by Vilém II of Pernštejn, Krkaovany was owned by various lower nobles.
+Until 1510, when the village was bought by Vilém II of Pernštejn, Krakovany was owned by various lesser nobles.
 Božec was first mentioned in 1371.
 In 1961, the municipalities of Krakovany and Božec were merged.

 Transport

 There are no railways or major roads passing through the municipality.